MicrosoftDocs/cpp-docs/docs/windows/latest-supported-vc-redist.md

 ### Notes

-- The Visual C++ Redistributable for Visual Studio 2015-2022 does not have separate packages for different languages.
+- The Visual C++ Redistributable for Visual Studio 2015-2022 doesn't have separate packages for different languages.
 It contains EULAs for all supported languages.

 -  Some of the downloads that are mentioned in this article are currently available on [my.visualstudio.com](https://my.visualstudio.com/).
 Log in using a Visual Studio Subscription account so that you can access the download links.
 If you're asked for credentials, use your existing Visual Studio subscription account.
 Or, create a free account by choosing the **No account?
 Create one!** link.